 Where to stay

-Moving Mountains private luxury homes offers a catered chalet program (complete with private chef and personal assistant option if you book ahead) for your indulgent side.
+Moving Mountains private luxury homes offer a catered chalet program (complete with private chef and personal assistant option if you book ahead) for your indulgent side.
 Before you shy away thinking this is solely for the more affluent one-percenters: If you do the math and determine what a large multi-general family or big group of friends might spend on individual hotel rooms, a Moving Mountains chalet can be a more cost-conscious way to go, especially given the well-outfitted kitchens (so you don’t have to pay for going out to eat).

 Their Trails Edge Lodge, a 6,000-square-foot, ski-in/ski-out, seven-bedroom, newly renovated (to the tune of $500K) sleeps 16 comfortably.
 Very comfortably.
 The lodge comes complete with a game room (foosball, pool or ping-pong, anyone?), a hot tub with views of night skiers slopeside, a sauna, and a media room just to list a few of the ample amenities.
 We invited a few friends to share in the fun.
 The grand master bedroom’s (not to be confused with the guest master bedroom) fireplace was programmed to turn on at 6 am to toast the room before we got up to ski.
 And the Madeline-like “dorm room” has five twin beds all in a row and darling Holstein-print chairs to lounge on while you play XBox.